 Heikin Ashi Explained

-Regular candlestick charts are intuitive and easy to use.
-Each candlestick simply represents the open, close, high and low that the price made during a time interval.
+Anyone accustomed to regular candlestick charts will know that they are intuitive and easy to use.
+Each candlestick simply represents the open, close, high and low that the price made during a specified time interval.

 With a Heikin Ashi chart, each candle doesn’t just include information about the price at the current time interval.
 It also brings forward information from the past.